-- Try to play around with the blur tools in Lightroom before working on client photos.
+- Try to play around with the blur tools Lightroom provides before working on client photos.

 - Bokeh is not necessarily an easy skill to learn, so do not get discouraged if it takes some practice to master this technique.

 - Try using both of the techniques below before committing to just one.

 Bokeh is used by wedding photographers for a variety of reasons.
 Many wedding photographers use this technique to create a romantic atmosphere in photos.
 Some photographers love bringing the subject to the foreground of the photo and allowing the minor subjects to blur into the background.

 This effect works particularly well with wedding photos because it allows you to focus only on the bride and groom, creating the illusion that they are the only ones in a roomful of people.
 This technique also works well for wedding food photography as you can focus on the wedding cake while blurring the other items on the table into the background.